 - Having problems finding rooms in the house, like the bathroom

 - Inquiring about old friends and family members—may indicate a desire to visit these people

 If wandering has happened before, it is more likely to happen again in the future.

 How Can You Prevent Wandering?

-While wandering is a common behavior in people with Alzheimer's disease, these steps can help you lower the chance of your loved one from getting lost:
+While wandering is a common behavior in people with Alzheimer's disease, these steps can help you lower the chance of it happening:

 - Make changes in and around your house, such as:

-- Encourage your loved one to walk in the house more by clearing hallways and rooms of clutter.
+- Encourage walks in the house by clearing hallways and rooms of clutter or go with them.

 - Install locks, alarm systems, and wandering monitoring devices.

 - Fence in the yard and install a locked gate with an alarm on it.